bullfest/kompiler-course/lab4.md

     course this constraint will be tightened once we start checking types.)
 An overriding method must have an `override` modifier.
   * Fields cannot be overridden.

-## Stubs

-We provide [code stubs](namer-stubs.zip) for your name analyzer component (note that file `ast/Trees.scala` has been updated to include symbol information).
-The ZIP archive also contains all files of the parser stubs.